 Use the following links to share this page through common social media websites.
 Use screen reader reading keys, as the Tab key may not work for all links.
 To share this page with a social media service not listed here, select the "Share" link to open a frame that lists additional options.
 In the input field,

-Lend a Hand to Stop Elder Abuse & Neglect
+Get Involved to Stop Elder Abuse & Neglect

 May is Elder Abuse Prevention Month.
 It’s a good reminder for all Texans to look out for and to help those in our communities who are elderly or have disabilities.
 After all, it’s everyone’s business to stop adult abuse, neglect, and exploitation.